-Each named executive officer's employment agreement subjects the executive to customary confidentiality restrictions that apply during his employment and indefinitely thereafter, and a covenant not to compete during his employment, and for a period of 12 months thereafter (in the case of Mr. Kessler, Dr. Neeleman, and Mr. Mott, 24 months in the event of a termination of the executive's employment by us for cause, due to disability or by the executive without "good reason").
-In addition, each named executive officer is subject to a non-interference covenant while employed with us and for a period of 24 months thereafter.
+Each named executive officer's employment agreement or letter agreement subjects the executive to customary confidentiality restrictions that apply during his employment and indefinitely thereafter, and a covenant not to compete during his employment, and for a period of 12 months thereafter (in the case of Mr. Kessler and Dr. Neeleman, 24 months, in the event of a termination of the executive's employment by us for cause, due to disability or by the executive without "good reason," and in the case of Mr. Mott, 36 months in the event of a termination of employment for any reason).
+In addition, each named executive officer is subject to a non-interference covenant while employed with us and for a period of 24 months thereafter (in the case of Mr. Mott, 36 months).
 Generally, the non-compete provisions prevent the executives from engaging in consumer healthcare related businesses, including the business of acting as custodian or administrator for medical payment RAs, including, but not limited to, health savings accounts, flexible spending accounts and health reimbursement accounts or any other business activities in which we or any of our affiliates are engaged (or have committed plans to engage) during such executive's employment, and the non-interference covenant prevents the executive from soliciting or hiring our employees or those of our affiliates and from soliciting or inducing any of our customers, suppliers, licensees, or other business relations or those of our affiliates, to cease doing business with us, or reduce the amount of business conducted with us or our affiliates, or in any manner interfering with our relationships with such parties.